Offhand Attack 5e (Updated for 2024)

 Sheathing The Swords

-Offhand Attack 5e FAQs
+Offhand Attack 5e (Updated for 2024) FAQs

 Yes, you can!
 Neither of these class abilities restricts you to a normal Attack action.
-Instead, they only care that you made a melee attack against a target.
-Remember, you can still only sneak attack once per round.
-If you miss your first attack, using your bonus action to offhand attack can be an excellent way to make sure you're still outputting damage.
+Instead, they only care that you made a Melee attack against a target.
+Remember, you can still only Sneak Attack once per round.
+If you miss your first attack, using your Bonus Action to offhand attack can be an excellent way to make sure you're still outputting damage.

 Do offhand weapon attacks add modifiers in 5e?